Nicanor Perlas: LifeBank

-LifeBank which is founded in 1970 is divided into two corporate arms each with its own different banking/financing functions - the LifeBank - A Rural Bank (LifeBank RB) and LifeBank Microfinance Foundation, Inc. (LifeBank MFI).
+LifeBank which was founded in 1970 is divided into two corporate arms each with its own different banking/financing functions - the LifeBank - A Rural Bank (LifeBank RB) and LifeBank Microfinance Foundation, Inc. (LifeBank MFI).

 LifeBank RB is one of the fastest growing rural banks supervised under the jurisdiction of the Bangko Sentral ng Pilipinas (BSP).
 As of 2020, it operates 4 bank branches and 31 branch-lite units (BLUs) in Western Visayas.

 The LifeBank MFI or LifeBank Microfinance, is an offshoot of LifeBank founded in 2003.
 Presently, it operates as a non-governmental organization (NGO) microfinance institution (MFI) with 477 branches and 20+ zonal and district offices across the Philippines covering 300,000+ loan clients and 400,000+ saving deposits clients.
 It is the 3rd largest microfinance institution in the country.

 LifeBank MFI is also involved in social responsible programs by the Perlas Group/LifeBank Group.
-Its social and sustainable development programs created a nearly 2000 academic scholars across, built public buildings for government use, promoted healthcare through medical missions in far flung areas, among others, across the Philippines.
+Its social and sustainable development programs created nearly 2000 academic scholars across, built public buildings for government use, promoted healthcare through medical missions in far flung areas, among others, across the Philippines.